Neuronal acetylcholine receptor subunit alpha-5: Attention and cognition

-in vivo Studies
+In vivo studies

 Researchers speculate that layer VI pyramidal neurons in the prefrontal cortex are important for holding attention in cognitively demanding tasks.
 These neurons send feedback projections to the thalamus and are highly responsive to acetylcholine.
 In vivo studies have shown that the presence of alpha5 subunits of nAChRs on layer VI pyramidal neurons in the PFC are important for visual attention.
 In slice electrophysiology experiments, researchers have shown that alpha5 subunits enhance currents in the PFC of an adult mouse.
 In vivo, researchers use a five-choice serial reaction task.
 The animals are randomly given 1 of 5 light stimulus, and they need to encode and recall the location of the stimulus in order to receive a reward.
 Transgenic mice without the gene that encodes alpha5 subunits showed impaired performance on the five-choice serial reaction task.
 This indicates that the alpha5 null mice have attentional deficits.
 Interestingly, the deletion of alpha5 subunits in mice results in an upregulation of muscarinic acetylcholine receptors as an excitatory compensation response to circuitry dysfunction.
 Because of the cognitive enhancing effects of alpha5 nAChR agonists, it is a common target for neurodegenerative disorders with cognitive deficits along with ADHD.

-Human Studies
+Human studies

 Due to technical limitations of invasive procedures, there are far fewer studies in about the role of the alpha5 nAChR subunit and cognition.
 Studies have performed microdialysis in subjects as they formed attention tasks and found significantly increased acetylcholine efflux.

-Clinical Application
+Clinical application

 The α5 nAChR mediates acute effects of alcohol; a deletion in this gene affects alcohol intake under stressful conditions.
 The α5 nAChR also mediates short term effects of nicotine.
 Studies have shown that removing the alpha5 subunit in mice (α5 nAChR knockdown) increases nicotine intake which is rescued by reintroducing the gene.
 Researchers have also shown that removing the α5 subunit only in the medial habenula increases nicotine self-administration, demonstrating that this subunit is necessary for normal nicotine intake and abnormalities within this subunit may contribute to the addictive properties of nicotine.
 Additionally, the alpha5 nAChR subunit is associated with other forms of addiction such as cocaine.
 Other studies have shown that α5 knockout mice shown impaired attentional performance.
-During high frequency vagal stimulation, α5 nAChR knockout mice experience impaired cardiac parasympathetic ganglionic transmission. in vivo studies have also identified the alpha5 nAChR as a possible treatment for chronic inflammation and neuropathic pain.
+During high frequency vagal stimulation, α5 nAChR knockout mice experience impaired cardiac parasympathetic ganglionic transmission.
+In vivo studies have also identified the alpha5 nAChR as a possible treatment for chronic inflammation and neuropathic pain.